thoera/nba_all_stars/README.md

 ![hca_clusters_boxplot_stats.png](/plots/hca_clusters_boxplot_stats.png?raw=true)

-With the help of the plots we can briefly describe our clusters:
+With the help of these plots we can briefly describe our four clusters:
 * cluster #1: a cluster of big guys (not a lot of points, few assists, good rebounders and blockers) ;
 * cluster #2: mainly point guards and shooting guards (good shooters, very few rebounds and blocks...) but probably not always the franchise players ;
 * cluster #3: the Stars of the All-Stars: K. Durant, L. James, K. Bryant, S. Curry and so on ;